Foresight.ziggurat Function

 depth_shift = 0.0 — Adjusts the depth value of a plot after all other transformations, i.e. in clip space, where -1 <= depth <= 1.
 This only applies to GLMakie and WGLMakie and can be used to adjust render order (like a tunable overdraw).

-direction = :y — Set the direction of the bars.
+direction = :y — Controls the direction of the bars. can be :y (height is vertical) or :x (height is horizontal).

 fillalpha = 0.5 — Transparency of the histogram fill